-The chassis is sealed with two tamper-evident seals.
+The chassis is sealed with three tamper-evident seals, which are applied during manufacturing.
 The physical security of the module is intact if there is no evidence of tampering with the seals.
-The locations of the tamper-evident seals are indicated by the red arrows in Figure 1 below:
+The locations of the tamper-evident seals are indicated by the red arrows in Figure 3 and Figure 4 below: